dadmehrdi/Machine-Learning/README.md

 ML4-A5 aims to build and evaluate different deep learning architectures, including logistic regression, single-layer, and convolutional neural networks, for image classification on the CIFAR-10 dataset using PyTorch.
 It also involves hyperparameter tuning to optimize the models, targeting at least 70% accuracy on a validation set.

 ML5-A3 aims to implement Kernel Ridge Regression on a synthetic dataset to predict a function.
 The project involves hyperparameter optimization via cross-validation and leverages non-parametric bootstrap techniques to construct confidence intervals for the predicted outcomes.

+High-Frequency Trading Hedge Funds ------------------------------------------- XYZ_Capital_Management aims to implement different techniques, including ml and regression, to forecast y using x_1 to x_5